-- Note 4.3 The descriptor length and descriptor type for Device Descriptors specified in EEPROM are a "don't cares" and are always overwritten by hardware as 0x12 and 0x01, respectively. - Note 4.4 Default value is dependent on LPM\ENABLE bit in the Configuration Flags byte of the EEPROM.
-If LPM\ENABLE is set, the default value is 0210h (USB 2.10), otherwise the default value is 0200h (USB 2.0). - Note 4.5 Value is loaded from EEPROM, but must be equal to the Default Value in order to comply with the USB Specification and provide for normal device operation.
-Specification of any other value will result in unwanted behavior and untoward operation. - Note 4.6 Default value is dependent on device release.
+- Note 4.3 The descriptor length and descriptor type for Device Descriptors specified in EEPROM are a "don't cares" and are always overwritten by hardware as 0x12 and 0x01, respectively. - Note 4.4 When operating in USB 2.0 mode the default value is 0210h (USB 2.10).
+When operating in USB 3.0 mode the default value is 0300h (USB 3.0) - Note 4.5 Default value is dependent on device release.
 MSB matches the device release and LSB hardcoded to 00h.
 The initial release value is 01h for the MPW.
 The value for A0 is 02h.
-Subsequent versions after A0 will increment the value.
+Subsequent versions after A0 will increment the value. - Note 4.6 The bMaxPacketSize must be set to 09h when operating in super-speed mode.
+When operating in full-speed or high-speed mode it should be set to 40h.
+When no EEPROM is present the aforementioned values are returned.